nick-lehmann/SnakeCharmerGuide/games/README.md

 ## Canteens

-Time to get real 😅 We will use the OpenMensa API of the TU Dresden 🚀
+Time to get real 😅 We will use the OpenMensa API of the TU Dresden 🚀 It provides all important data about the canteens at the TU Dresden campus, their opening hours and the meals.

 Your program should do the following:
 - Show all canteens with their respective id and name